obusorezekiel/numbergame/README.md

 NUMBERGAME

-This is the numbers Lottery game built using PHP
+This is the numbers Lottery game built using HTML, CSS, Bootstrap and PHP